C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.4.2 =
+Bug fix and security release.
+No database schema changes.
+Safe to upgrade in place.
+After upgrading, re-enter and save your EVE SSO Client Secret once — the field no longer pre-fills, so the stored value is preserved but you will see the placeholder rather than the previous value.

 = 1.4.1 =
 Bug fix release.
 No database schema changes.
 Safe to upgrade in place.
 Note: `ett_prices` is no longer truncated at the start of a run — existing rows are overwritten in-place, so no data loss occurs during an upgrade or first run after updating.